lsaravia/AmazonFireTippingPoints/Notes.md

 Landscape-wide conversions from slow-growing, infrequently burned forests to frequently burned grassland and shrublands are possible (Fig. 5) , which depletes soil carbon stores, as in regrowth forests in the conifer forests in the western USA 133 and in Indonesia 134 .
 This feedback process is most likely self-correcting because fire regimes will shift from being flammability-limited to fuel-limited with increasing reduced productivity 40,42,133

+However, the relationship between vegetation fire and vegetation is likely to change in the future due to dynamic feedbacks, which is not accounted for using statistical associations 108,119,120 .

+Another key area of uncertainty in future fire-regime predictions is the range of variability and frequency of extreme fire events, and there is a lack of research projecting these events and linking them to cascading consequences, such as post-fire floods, large-scale erosion and debris flows that alter hydrology and topography, and development of pyrocumulonimbus 136 .
+The paucity of projections is partially due to the substantial challenges and uncertainties inherent in coupling interdisciplinary models, as well as the increased level of uncertainty and error at the extremes 90,137,138 .

 ------